marius311/boinc-server-docker/README.md

 For a full tutorial on creating your own server with `boinc-server-docker`, see the [project cookbook](https://github.com/marius311/boinc-server-docker/blob/master/docs/cookbook.md).

-If you would like to set up development environment so that you can contribute to the BOINC server source code, see the [development workflow](docs/dev-workflow.md).

 If you are looking to create a server and are already somewhat familiar with Docker and BOINC, the following short description takes you through creating a server and running your own science application.

 ### Quickstart